walaj/VariantBam/README.md

 ##### Example Use 2
 In situations where the sequencing or library preparation quality is low, it may be advantageous to remove poor quality reads before starting the analysis train.
-VariantBam handles this by optionally taking into account Phred base-qualities when making a decision whether to keep a sequencing read.
+VariantBam handles this by optionally taking into account base-qualities when making a decision whether to keep a sequencing read.
 For instance, one might only be interested in high quality MAPQ 0 or clipped reads.
-VariantBam can be setup to apply unique Phred filters to different regions or across the entire genome, all with one-pass.
+VariantBam can be setup to apply unique base-quality filters to different regions or across the entire genome, all with one-pass.
 ```
 ### Extract only high quality reads with >= 50 bases of phred >=4 and MAPQ >= 1 and not duplicated/hardclip/qcfail
 ### json